 It’s the perfect dieting snack

 High-fiber foods take more time to digest than non-fibrous foods, so they can keep you fuller longer.
 Snacking on air-popped popcorn in between meals can make you less tempted by sweets and fatty foods.
 Just don’t load up on butter and salt.
-Try Angie’s Boom Chicka Pop Sweet and Salty Kettle Corn to tame your urge for both flavors.
-Then, check out these other healthy snack ideas to keep your diet on track.
+Check out these other healthy snack ideas to keep your diet on track.

 Popcorn is diabetic friendly

 Even though fiber is listed on food labels under total carbohydrates, it doesn’t have the same effect on blood sugar as refined carbs like white bread.
 High-fiber foods don’t contain as much digestible carbohydrate, so it slows the rate of digestion and causes a more gradual and lower rise in blood sugar, according to 2015 research in the journal Circulation.

 You can put way more on popcorn than just butter and salt.
 Add cinnamon or apple pie spice for a sweet treat, or go spicy with hot sauce, wasabi, or curry.
 You can also give your snack an Italian flair with grated Parmesan and a dash of olive oil.
 Basically, anything in your spice rack can add more flavor without very many calories when you’re eating popcorn.
 Need more inspiration?
 Try Kernel Season’s Popcorn Seasoning Mini Jars Savory Variety Pack.